ayeganyan/communa/README.md

 Note: Some basic data are prefilled in database

 ### Features
- - CRUD operations on residents, communities, parking lots
+ - Resident, community, parking lot management APIs
  - Residents can join/leave communities, acquire/release parking lots
  - Communities can have several parking lots
  - Basic authentication for residents
  - Swagger for documentation
+ - Separate DB/initial data for tests and production

 ### Tech
  - Java 8